History of the Bradford Bulls: Northern Union and the Great Betrayal 1896–1907

 A meeting was called of the club members on 15 April 1907 to decide the club's future.
 An initial vote appeared to favour continuing in the Northern Union by a majority of one with association football in third, the second vote had a majority in favour of the RFU's offer following a recount but the chairman, A. H. Briggs, used his influence to swing the committee behind association football.
-This act, sometimes referred to as "The Great Betrayal", led to Bradford becoming a soccer club, Bradford Park Avenue A.F.C.
+This act, sometimes referred to as "The Great Betrayal", led to Bradford becoming a football club, Bradford Park Avenue A.F.C.

 Northern Union supporters formed a new club to take the available place in the Northern Union under the name of Bradford Rugby F.C. on 24 May 1907.
 As a goodwill gesture, Bradford Park Avenue passed all their old playing kit, balls and posts to the new club.
 The majority of players from 1906 to 1907 went on to play for the new club, helped in no small part by the Northern Union placing an embargo on other clubs signing players from the old Bradford club.
 The club extended their name to Bradford Northern R.F.C. in September 1907 to emphasize that Northern Union football was still being played in Bradford.
 Bradford Northern's first home was Greenfield Athletic Ground.
 Northern lost to Huddersfield in the first match on 7 September watched by 7,000 spectators.

 Bradford Northern 1908–1994

 Unhappy with facilities at Greenfield Athletic Ground, Bradford Northern moved to Birch Lane in 1908.
-At times the club had to hire Valley Parade as the capacity at Birch Lane was not sufficient enough for large matches.
+At times the club had to hire Valley Parade as the capacity at Birch Lane was insufficient for large matches.

 Bradford council offered Bradford a site for a new stadium between Rooley Lane and Mayo Avenue in 1927.
 However the RFL said the site was too small and the club kept on lookingOn 20 June 1933, Bradford Northern signed a ten-year lease with Bradford council for a former quarry being used as a waste dump at Odsal Top.
 It was turned into the biggest stadium outside Wembley.
 The Bradford Northern team played its first match there on 1 September 1934.